Convergent thinking: Personality

 The personality correlates of divergent and convergent thinking have been studied.
-Results indicate that two personality traits were found to be significantly associated with divergent thinking.
-These traits, namely Openness and Extraversion, were found to facilitate divergent thinking production.
+Results indicate that many personality traits are associated with divergent thinking (e.g., ideational fluency).
+Two of the most commonly identified correlates are Openness and Extraversion, which have been found to facilitate divergent thinking production.
 Openness assesses intellectual curiosity, imagination, artistic interests, liberal attitudes, and originality.
+See Divergent thinking page for further details.

-The fact that Openness was found to be the strongest personality correlate of divergent thinking is not surprising, as previous studies have suggested that Openness be interpreted as a proxy of creativity.
+The fact that Openness was found to be one of the strongest personality correlate of divergent thinking is not surprising, as previous studies have suggested that Openness be interpreted as a proxy of creativity.
 Although Openness conceptualizes individual differences in facets other than creativity, the high correlation between Openness and divergent thinking is indicative of two different ways of measuring the same aspects of creativity.
-Openness is a self-report of one’s preference for thinking "outside the box”.
+Openness is a self-report of one's preference for thinking "outside the box".
 Divergent thinking tests represent a performance-based measure of such.

-No personality effects on convergent thinking were found, suggesting that the Big Five personality traits are a better predictor of divergent thinking than convergent thinking or that all types of individuals engage in convergent thinking regardless of their personality.
+While some studies have found no personality effects on convergent thinking, large-scale meta-analyses have found numerous personality traits to be related to such reasoning abilities (e.g., corrected r = .31 with openness and -.30 with the volatility aspect of neuroticism).

 Brain activity

 The changes in brain activity were studied in subjects during both convergent and divergent thinking.
 To do this, researchers studied Electroencephalography (EEG) patterns of subjects during convergent and divergent thinking tasks.
 Different patterns of change for the EEG parameters were found during each type of thinking.
 When compared with a control group who was resting, both convergent and divergent thinking produced significant desynchronization of the Alpha 1,2 rhythms.
 Meanwhile, convergent thinking induced coherence increases in the Theta 1 band that was more caudal and right-sided.
 On the other hand, divergent thinking demonstrated amplitude decreases in the caudal regions of the cortex in Theta 1 and 2 bands.
 The large increase in amplitude and coherence indicates a close synchronization between both hemispheres in the brain.

 The successful generation of the hypothesis during divergent thinking performance seems to induce positive emotions which, in part, can be due to the increase of complexity and performance measures of creative thinking, Psycho-inter-hemispheric coherence.
-Finally, the obtained dominance of the right hemisphere and ‘the cognitive axis’, the coupling of the left occipital – right frontal in contrast to the right occipital – left frontal ‘axis’ characterizing analytic thinking, may reflect the EEG pattern of the unconscious mental processing during successful divergent thinking.
+Finally, the obtained dominance of the right hemisphere and 'the cognitive axis', the coupling of the left occipital – right frontal in contrast to the right occipital – left frontal 'axis' characterizing analytic thinking, may reflect the EEG pattern of the unconscious mental processing during successful divergent thinking.

 Convergent and divergent thinking depend on the locus coeruleus neurotransmission system, which modulates noradrenaline levels in the brain.
 This system plays important roles in cognitive flexibility and the explore/exploit tradeoff problem (multi-armed bandit problem).